 - chocolate chips (use vegan chocolate chips to keep this vegan).

 The oats are great for thickening this vegan cookie dough up, while providing some protein and extra fiber.
-Rather than using coconut flour or almond flour, we’re using oats which blend in well to avoid that overly doughy sensation.
+It’s great as a sweet potato dessert healthy enough for all people.

 You can just thank the sweet potatoes for providing extra fiber, Vitamin C and Vitamin A, while not overly flavoring your vegan cookie dough.
 Who said eggless cookie dough had to be bland and boring?